Deltares/CoSMoS/docs/source/manual/modelcomponents.rst

 ..
 The CoSMoS class then starts the :py:class:`cosmos.cosmos_main_loop.MainLoop`.

 ..    * - :py:attr:`cosmos.cosmos_mainloop.MainLoop`
-..      - In the main loop, the xml scenario is read, cycle times are determined and the cosmos model loop is initiated.
+..      - In the main loop, the toml scenario is read, cycle times are determined and the cosmos model loop is initiated.